-At this time of year there is a 5-hour differential between London and the US Eastern time.
+At this time of year, there will be a 5-hour differential between London and the US Eastern time.
 That means that noon in Buffalo will translate to 5:00pm in London.

 Water

 Tap water in London is clean and safe to drink.
 Save money by using a refillable water bottle, instead of purchasing water or other drinks.